victorpeor/PAC-MAN-Proyecto1/README.md

 Our project consists on creating a replication of Pac-Man Namco, arcade, 1980 as acurate as possible.
 This project takes part of the subject "Project 1" of an a University from Catalonia called UPC-CITM.

 ## Gameplay
-Link to a 3 -minute maximum video (YouTube or Vimeo) showing all implemented features: [HERE](https://youtu.be/Cvok-hFHfMY)
+Link to a 5 minute video (YouTube or Vimeo) showing all implemented features: [HERE](https://youtu.be/Cvok-hFHfMY)

 ## Controls
 - w = Up